 There are, of course, caveats to each of these timeline recommendations.
 In this article, we’ll break down everything you need to consider for your wedding invitation timeline.

-The general rule of etiquette here is that your save the dates should be sent to guests (only those whom you definitely plan to invite to your wedding) around four to six months before your wedding date—enough time to catch them before they’ve made other plans and allow them to block off the date on their calendars.
+The general rule of wedding etiquette states that your save the dates should be sent to your guests list (only those whom you definitely plan to invite to your wedding) around four to six months before your wedding date—enough time to catch them before they’ve made other plans and allow them to block off the date on their calendars.
 Allowing a few months’ of advance planning is also considerate for guests who need to book travel or accommodations.
-However if your wedding falls on a holiday weekend or will take place in a far-off destination, sending your save the dates even earlier, like 6 to 12 months before your wedding date, is highly advisable.
+However if your wedding falls on a holiday weekend or will take place in a far-off destination wedding venue, sending your save the dates even earlier, like 6 to 12 months before your wedding date, is highly advisable.

-While you may have picked out your wedding invitations when you chose your save the dates (since at Zola you can choose one coordinating design for everything, even your wedding website, there’s no need to send your invitations months and months in advance.
+While you may have picked out your wedding invitations when you chose your save the dates (since at Zola you can choose one coordinating design for your entire wedding invitation suite, there’s no need to send your invitations months and months in advance.
 General wedding invitation etiquette says to mail your invites around six to eight weeks before your wedding date.
-Combined with your save the date, this allows guests plenty of time to reply yay or nay to the invitation, book travel and hotels as needed (if they haven’t already), and purchase a gift for you off your Zola Wedding Registry.
+Combined with your save the date, this allows guests plenty of time to reply yay or nay to the invitation, book travel arrangements as needed (if they haven’t already), and purchase a gift for you off your Zola Wedding Registry.

-If a large percentage of your guest list lives abroad, or if you are planning a total destination wedding (meaning no one lives near the location), it’s best to add a few weeks onto this timeline—aim to send your invites around 12 weeks before your wedding date.
+If a large percentage of your guest list lives abroad, or if you are planning to send a destination wedding invitation (meaning no one lives near the location), it’s best to add a few weeks onto this timeline.
+Aim to send your invites around 12 weeks before your wedding date.